buildtesters/buildtest/docs/configuring_buildtest.rst

 ------------

-The schema file used for configuring and validating buildtest is done by `settings.script.json <https://raw.githubusercontent.com/buildtesters/buildtest/devel/buildtest/settings/settings.schema.json>`_
+The schema file used for configuring and validating buildtest is done by `settings.schema.json <https://raw.githubusercontent.com/buildtesters/buildtest/devel/buildtest/settings/settings.schema.json>`_

 For more details on schema attributes see `Settings Schema Documentation <https://buildtesters.github.io/schemas/settings/>`_

-Default Settings
+Default Configuration
 -----------------------

-The default settings for buildtest is found in ``buildtest/settings/settings.yml``.
+At start of buildtest a default configuration is copied to ``$HOME/.buildtest/config.yml`` if file doesn't exist which helps setup . that
-At start of buildtest this file is copied to ``$HOME/.buildtest/settings.yml`` to help you get started.
 Shown below is the default settings file.

-.. program-output:: cat ../buildtest/settings/settings.yml
+.. program-output:: cat ../buildtest/settings/config.yml

 Executors
 ----------